Gerry-Aballa/Playwright-Py-Cheatsheet/README.md

-# The only Playwrite Test Automation using Python Cheatsheet you need
+# The only Playwright Test Automation using Python Cheatsheet you need